sourcegraph/handbook/content/people-ops/celebrate.md

-# Teammate Virtual Gatherings and Celebrations
+# Teammate Gatherings and Celebrations

-Here at Sourcegraph, we encourage frequent team virtual gatherings outside of work.
+Here at Sourcegraph, we encourage frequent team virtual and in-person gatherings outside of work.
 We also like to celebrate, and we like to celebrate *you*!
 Use this guide for team gatherings and to celebrate your teammates' birthdays, anniversaries, and source some really great gift ideas.

 ## Team Virtual Gatherings

 In addition to our travel budget for in-person meetups, we encourage teams to gather for fun activities in a virtual setting.
-Each team has $300 per person per quarter to spend on a team gathering of their choice.
-This budget can be used for a wide array of activities including meals, games, prizes, etc. For single-events with expenditures above $2,000 please request approval from the finance team (finance@sourcegraph.com).
+Each team has $150 per person per quarter to spend on a team gathering of their choice.
+This budget can be used for a wide array of activities including meals, games, prizes, etc. For single-events with expenditures above $1,500 please request approval from the finance team (finance@sourcegraph.com).

+## Teammate In-Person Gatherings
+As an all-remote company, we want everyone to feel included and connected, regardless of where they’re located.
+As such, each teammate has $150 per person per quarter to spend on a gathering of their choice (in addition to travel budgets).
+This budget can be used for a wide array of activities including meals, transportation, etc.

 ## Anniversaries